Health officials worldwide are working to contain cases of COVID-19, the disease caused by the new coronavirus that originated in China.

-More than 6.2 million people have been sickened and more than 370,000 have died of the coronavirus since the start of January, according to NBC News.
+Over 20 million people have been sickened and more than 700,000 have died of the coronavirus since the start of January, according to NBC News and Johns Hopkins University.

 COVID-19 cases have been confirmed in at least 200 countries and territories.
-At least 50 countries have more than 10,000 cases, and more than 25 countries have reported 1,000-plus coronavirus deaths.
+More than 80 countries have more than 10,000 cases, and close to 50 countries have reported 1,000-plus coronavirus deaths.

 See how the pandemic shifted from China to the rest of the world:

 And see the total number of cases in countries of note: